 Understanding Contrarian Investing and Bullish Divergence MACD

-Sep 27, 2024
+Nov 27, 2024

 Contrarian investing is a strategy that goes against the grain of market sentiment.
-It involves buying assets when most investors are selling and selling when the majority are buying.
+It involves buying assets when most investors are selling and selling when most are buying.
 This approach often requires a strong understanding of market psychology and identifying potential turning points in market trends.
 One tool that contrarian investors frequently use is the bullish divergence MACD (Moving Average Convergence Divergence) indicator.

 The bullish divergence MACD is a technical analysis tool that helps identify potential trend reversals in asset prices.
 It occurs when the price of an asset makes a lower low, but the MACD indicator makes a higher low.
 This divergence suggests that while the price is still declining, the momentum of the decline is weakening, potentially signalling an upcoming reversal.